 Survey courses in Sociology and in Anthropology introduce students to the fields.
 Courses in social problems, social stratification, and social psychology provide additional depth in central content areas.
-Courses in statistics and methodology establish the empirical orientation, while courses in sociological and anthropological theory provide an integrating framework.
+A course in social methodology establishes the empirical orientation, while courses in sociological and anthropological theory provide an integrating framework.
 Elective courses provide the opportunity for more intensive study of selected topics.